waylaidwanderer/node-chatgpt-api/README.md

 | clientOptions.clientToUse | (Optional) The client to use for this message.
 Possible values: `chatgpt`, `chatgpt-browser`, `bing`.                                                                                                                                                           |
 | clientOptions.*           | (Optional) Any valid options for the client.
 For example, for `ChatGPTClient`, you can set `clientOptions.openaiApiKey` to set an API key for this message only, or `clientOptions.promptPrefix` to give the AI custom instructions for this message only, etc. |

+To configure which options can be changed per message (default: all), see the comments for `perMessageClientOptionsWhitelist` in `settings.example.js`.
+To allow changing clients, `perMessageClientOptionsWhitelist.validClientsToUse` must be set to a non-empty array as described in the example settings file.
 </details>

 #### Usage